JennGoldring/LostShakerOfSentences/README.md

 Run the script:

 # Attribution:
-Jimmy Buffet — Margaritaville, Son of A Sailor, & Come Monday Feel free to provide feedback or contribute to the script's enhancement.
+Jimmy Buffet — Margaritaville, Son of A Sailor, Come Monday, & The Oldest Surfer On the Beach Feel free to provide feedback or contribute to the script's enhancement.